shoukath-ali/OpenAI_Prototype_Azure/README.md

-# Azure Sample Chat

-An easy Python example to chat with Azure OpenAI Service, based on the Code section from the Chat playground on Azure OpenAI Service.
+Python - Azure OpenAI Service, based on the Code section from the Chat playground on Azure OpenAI Service.

 ## Setup and prerequisites